-Rates & Programming
+Rates and Programming

-Public, Educational & Governmental (PEG) Access
+Public, Educational and Governmental (PEG) Access

-Public, Educational and Governmental Access, or PEG Access, refers to the one or more channels on every cable television system's basic tier that must be made available for local programming originating with local goverment, educational institutions, or members of the public.
-For additional information about PEG Access, see the Public, Educational & Government Access TV page.
+Public, Educational, and Governmental Access, or “PEG Access,” refers to the one or more channels on every cable television system's basic tier that must be made available for local programming, originating with local government, educational institutions, or members of the public.
+For additional information about PEG Access, see the Public Access page.

 The FCC publishes consumer guides about broadcast, satellite and cable television at its Consumer Help Center.